-Goliad County is committed to providing a safe and healthful work environment for all our employees and others that may work, visit, or enter our facilities.
-The objective of our Accident Prevention Program is to prevent accidents and minimize their consequences, and to reduce the frequency and severity of injuries.
+Trinity County, Texas is committed to providing a safe and healthful work environment for all our employees, appointed officials, elected officials and others that may work, visit, or enter our facilities.
+The objective of our Accident Prevention Process is to prevent accidents and minimize their consequences, and to reduce the frequency and severity of injuries.